Amapola-Negra/REACT-PROJECTS-REPO/tenzies/README.md

 ## Purpose
 This is a game using REACT.
 The player wins when all the dice show the same number.
-It is part of the Scrimba course "The Frontend Developer Career Path".
+It is part of the Scrimba course "The Frontend Developer Career Path".(The files doesn't match with what is published)

 ## Screenshot
 <img src="TENZIES.PNG" width="400px">